xangxiong/teleport/rfd/0087--access-request-notification-routing.md

 - Access request routing map baked in the plugin deployment:
   - Will become huge for big orgs
   - Requires redeploying each time a change is done
-  - Do not allow to route requests regarding of who requests
+  - Does not allow to route requests regarding of the requestor

 ## Details